Will100001/twisted/docs/core/howto/ssl.rst

 It also assumes that you are comfortable with creating TCP servers and clients as described in the :doc:`server howto <servers>` and :doc:`client howto <clients>` .
 After reading this document you should be able to create servers and clients that can use TLS to encrypt their connections, switch from using an unencrypted channel to an encrypted one mid-connection, and require client authentication.

-Using TLS in Twisted requires that you have `pyOpenSSL <https://github.com/pyca/pyopenssl>`_ installed.
-A quick test to verify that you do is to run ``from OpenSSL import SSL`` at a python prompt and not get an error.
+Using TLS in Twisted requires that you have various dependencies installed that are included in Twisted's ``tls`` optional dependency group.
+To ensure that you have the required additional libraries installed, please ``pip install 'twisted[tls]'`` .

 Twisted provides TLS support as a transport --- that is, as an alternative to TCP.
 When using TLS, use of the TCP APIs you're already familiar with, ``TCP4ClientEndpoint`` and ``TCP4ServerEndpoint`` --- or ``reactor.listenTCP`` and ``reactor.connectTCP`` --- is replaced by use of parallel TLS APIs (many of which still use the legacy name "SSL" due to age and/or compatibility with older APIs).